-This policy is intended to facilitate coordinated and consistent room booking practices at the University of the Sunshine Coast.
+This policy is intended to facilitate coordinated and consistent room booking practices at USC.

 2. Policy scope and application

 This policy applies to the booking of all space at the University, with the exception of the Chancellery, Pro Vice-Chancellors’ and Executive meeting rooms and research laboratories, and to all internal and external clients who request room bookings.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

 Academic Timetable refers to the schedule of all classes within a Study Period which is published to the USC website.